 Resistance to change may ensure your comfort and familiarity.
-But resistance to change can also ruin your life by limiting your potential.
+But it can also ruin your life by limiting your potential.

 Is resistance to change really ruining my life?

-Resistance to change can secretly be destroying your life.
+This tendency can be secretly destroying your life.
 So today, we will take the journey together.
 How about that?
-You see, since I hate change so much, I can learn as you learn why it’s so unhealthy to give in to resistance to change.
+You see, since I hate change so much, I can learn as you learn why it’s so unhealthy to give in to this feeling.

 The only way to understand just how much damage we’re doing to your lives is to examine the signs… the signs which point to the ruination of what we know.